Milillo-lab/TanDEM-X_ICESat-2_BiasEstimator/README.md

 This project presents a machine learning and deep learning approach to estimate and correct penetration biases in TanDEM-X (TDX) elevation measurements over Grounding Lines in Antarctica using ICESat-2 laser altimetry and ECMWF ERA5 atmospheric data.
 Penetration bias correction enhances the accuracy of radar-derived digital elevation models (DEMs), critical for reliable glaciological assessments and monitoring polar ice mass balance.

 The repository includes:
-- Datasets extracted from TanDEM-X, ICESat-2, and ECMWF.
+- Datasets extracted from TanDEM-X, ICESat-2, and ECMWF (Zenodo).
 - Jupyter notebooks for data preprocessing, model training, evaluation, and prediction.
 - Pre-trained model weights.
 - Scripts for automated data preparation.

-Findings from this study contribute to NASA's Surface Topography and Vegetation (STV) Decadal Survey study, proposing a novel approach to mitigate radar elevation bias in polar regions.
+Findings from this study contribute to NASA's [Surface Topography and Vegetation (STV) Decadal Survey study](https://science.nasa.gov/earth-science/decadal-surveys/decadal-stv/), proposing a novel approach to mitigate radar elevation bias in polar regions.

+## Funding:
+This work was conducted at the University of Houston, TX under a contract with the Cryosphere Program of NASA, and the NASA Decadal Survey Incubation program.

 ## Study Area Overview
 Here is the overview map of the analyzed region: